Sikander-SD/The-AgEvent-theory/README.md

 The player-1 performs its move based on the state of the game to predict that this move may lead the player-1 to the win.
 On the other side, The player-2 sees the move of the player-1 which now is a new state of the game and then the player-2 does the same as player-2; Performes its move based on the state of game to predict that this move may lead the player-2 to the win.

-Both the player keep doing the same thing, Hence "One's Actions are the States to the Other."

 if we image that the player-1 is Agent and player-2 is Environment then you can see that the only difference is the name and the mind(structure), Otherwise they both are doing the same thing to each-ther over and over.
+Hence "One's Actions are the States to the Other."

 ## The need of re-description